Last modified: 2023-09-10 17:43

 36859 Feb 12 1997 CW3DCTRL.EXE from cwd_dos.zip 3D configurator v.
 1.80 8676 Feb 4 1998 CWDAUDIO.BIN from PV2860.zip Microcode 774 Feb 4 1998 CWDAUDIO.INI from PV2860.zip Init file 79616 Oct 12 1998 CWDINIT.EXE from PV2860.zip Initializer v.
 2.841x 239320 Oct 12 1998 CWDMIX.EXE from PV2860.zip Mixer v.
 2.841x

-PV2860.zip is the "VxD Driver for CS4235" distribution that is still available direct from Cirrus Logic.
-(Thank you, Cirrus!)
+PV2860.zip is the "VxD Driver for CS4235" distribution that was available from Cirrus Logic.
 It contains a 3D configurator, CWD3DSND.EXE, that only runs under Windows.
 I replaced it with a DOS-compatible version from an older drivers bundle (cwd_dos.zip) found in the VOGONS archive.

 At some point, CWDINIT apparently created a file CWDAUDIO.WCM that contains the same configurables as CWDAUDIO.INI.